![]() |

 Language

 The official language of the Schools is English.
-No simultaneous interpretation will be provided.
+No simultaneous interpretation has been provided.

 Venue

-The School will be held at Faculty of Natural and Agricultural Sciences of the University of the Free State.
+The School was held at Faculty of Natural and Agricultural Sciences of the University of the Free State.
 Details at the local website.

 International Program Committee